Jeffrey Epstein cultivated celebrity relationships for years. Many continued until his 2019 arrest for sex trafficking, documents show.

 "He referred business to her and they shared a common client that originated as an Epstein referral," the spokesperson said.

-Their more than 50 meetings included appointments in Paris and St. Lucia and gatherings with some of the wealthiest and most powerful people in the world, including tech billionaire Peter Thiel, Bill Gates, former Sen. Bob Kerrey and Bannon.
-A spokesperson for Ruemmler denied she had ever flown with him.
+Their more than 50 scheduled meetings included appointments in Paris and St. Lucia and gatherings with some of the wealthiest and most powerful people in the world, including tech billionaire Peter Thiel, Bill Gates, former Sen. Bob Kerrey and Bannon.
+A spokesperson for Ruemmler denied she had ever flown with him and said she never met with Epstein outside of the U.S.

 Epstein's appointment calendar does not specify a purpose for his meetings with Bannon, a former White House chief strategist in the first Trump administration.
 Bannon has since said he filmed hours of interviews with Epstein as part of a planned documentary.
 A source who was close to Epstein in his final weeks told CBS News that Epstein was eager to portray himself in a redemptive light.

-Note: Editor's note: This story has been updated to include a statement from Ruemmler's spokesperson saying she never met with Epstein outside the country.